dpfried/incoder/README.md

 ## Tokenizer

 We use a custom tokenizer, which you can load from either "facebook/incoder-1B" or "facebook/incoder-6B" (they are identical).
-The model was trained with padding on the left, using a `<pad>` token which has 1.
+The model was trained with padding on the left-hand side of inputs, using a `<pad>` token which has ID 1.

 ```
 tokenizer = AutoTokenizer.from_pretrained("facebook/incoder-1B") # or "facebook/incoder-6B"